Funding a PhD

 What are the PhD funding deadlines?

 It is important to be aware that different funding bodies and organisations all have different deadlines: the majority of these will be between November and February prior to the commencement of your PhD project in September.
+The majority of Queen Mary funded studentships close for applications in January each year.

 Where can I find out more detailed information?